 - Blue is “we haven’t decided yet.”

 All diamonds leak light.
 There is nothing wrong with it.
 The light typically dissipates sideways or goes through the stone.
-Only poorly cut diamonds leak an excess of light that is a cause for concern.
+Only poorly cut diamonds leak an excess of light, a cause for concern.
 A diamond with an excellent cut by GIA, by definition, reflects all the light necessary to have exceptional brilliance and fire.